fleefie/goupiblog/README.md

 to do what I want it to do without bugs.
 When that day comes, I'll archive the repository.
 The code is done.
 Finished software does not need maintenance.
 1.0.0 will be the final version.
+- Goupiblog is named after the ancient french goupil, meaning fox.
+I found it cute.
+Stripped the L from it because it just felt weird to say otherwise.
+It's pronounced "goo-pee-blog" !